 Niku (肉, にく) in Japanese means meat.
 Jaga is a shortened word from Jagaimo (ジャガイモ), which means potatoes in Japanese.
 So Nikujaga always includes meat and potatoes.

-Besides meat and potatoes, there are onion and carrot.
+Besides meat and potatoes, there are onions and carrots.
 These four ingredients are almost always in any variety of Nikujaga.

-To add some color to this mostly-brown-dish, one type of green vegetables is tossed in at the end, typically green beans or snow peas.
+To add some color to this mostly-brown-dish, one type of green vegetable is tossed in at the end, typically green beans or snow peas.
 Some recipes include shirataki noodles, but they are optional.

 I want to share some helpful tips that you can consider implementing when you make this recipe.

-Sautéing foods first just like you would usually cook on the stovetop adds extra tastes.
+- Sauté for more flavors – Sautéing foods first just like you would usually cook on the stovetop adds extra taste.
 So spend several minutes to brown the meat and vegetables, before adding other liquids and cooking under pressure.

 My family and I love Nikujaga.
 I enjoy the smell of cooking while it’s on the stove.
 However, I got busier with my work (blogging) and kids’ after-school activities, and I couldn’t find the time to cook Nikujaga anymore.
 We all missed eating our favorite Nikujaga.